Autologous Fat Transfer

 - Pitted acne scars

 Women who desire a small to moderate increase in breast size and who also have areas of excess fat are typically good candidates for autologous fat breast augmentation.
+Healthy patients who are not pregnant or breastfeeding are excellent candidates for autologous fat transfer.

 Some things to consider: